pomjak/BP-Application-Identification/scripts/src/README.md

    - Results using **JA4 + JA4S + SNI** as the base method, with context applied (as selected in `config.py`).

 ## Experiments
 This section provides instructions for running the experiments executed in technical report.
-Since all experiments were conducted as iterations over different parameters (available for review in the outs/ folder as CSV files), it is recommended to run the program with only a few selected parameters.
-Running multiple configurations without filters and with a low minimum support may take a considerable amount of time.
+Since all experiments were conducted as iterations over different parameters (available for review in the outs/ folder as CSV files) Running multiple configurations without filters and with a low minimum support may take a considerable amount of time.

+The program allows you to execute the experiments through the Makefile using specific commands (`ex1`, `ex2`, etc.).
+However, manual execution is recommended as the configuration file (`config.py`) needs to be edited to select the exact parameters for each experiment.

 Before running the experiments, make sure to create virtual environment, install the required packages and **activate the environment** as described in the [Installation](#installation) section.